cdapio/cdap/docs/courses/source/exercises/e02_purchase_example_dashboard.rst

 In this exercise, you will:

 - Run the Continuuity Reactor *Purchase* Example
-- An application that uses scheduled MapReduce Workflows to read from one ObjectStore DataSet and write to another
+- This application uses scheduled MapReduce Workflows to read from one ObjectStore DataSet and write to another
-- ??
+- Learn how to use the Dashboard to enter events to a Stream
+- Learn how to use the Dashboard to run MapReduce Workflows
+- Learn how to use the Dashboard to run Procedures and query results

 ----